leeiozh/2021_Ezhova_infapy/README.md

 Hello!
-This is my project!
+This is my python labs specially for you)